-The Asus VivoBook S15 is one of the best recent laptops we've tested.
-They say that ‘less is more’, and the trend with laptops in recent years has certainly been moving towards ultra-portables with ever smaller and lighter designs.
+There’s no doubt about it.
+The Asus VivoBook S15 is among the best laptops we’ve tested.
+The trend with laptops in recent years has certainly been moving towards the idea that less is more, with ultra-portables getting smaller, thinner and lighter.
+And, the VivoBook S15 from Asus fits that bill nicely.

-Sometimes, though, you still need a nice big screen to play with, whether it’s for number-crunching spreadsheets at work, a spot of close-up photo-editing, or just watching Stranger Things on Netflix.
+But, it also satisfies a few other needs, like a nice big screen to play with, for instance.
+Whether you’re number-crunching spreadsheets at work, doing a spot of close-up photo-editing, or just watching Stranger Things on Netflix, the Asus VivoBook S15 will see you through with its large, bright 15.6-inch display.

 Here is theAsus VivoBook S15 configuration sent to TechRadar for review: